 - Prioritize campus beautification and develop a plan to address weaknesses.

 - Evaluate network capabilities and address deferred maintenance of technology infrastructure.
-Create “next steps” to insure excellent electronic infrastructure.
+Create “next steps” to ensure excellent electronic infrastructure.

 - Utilize the facilities audit to create and guide a deferred maintenance schedule.

 - Evaluate transportation resources and develop a replacement schedule.

 - Catalog physical plant equipment needs.